Ronan-O-Murchu/keep-n-it-welly/README.md

     - https://cdn.britannica.com/02/94802-050-ABBF25E0/Maori-kapa-haka-Wellington-New-Zealand.jpg

-- The photo used on the Contact Us page is from:
+- The photos used on the Contact Us page is from:
     - https://trs.co.nz/wp-content/uploads/2018/11/famous-bucket-fountain-cuba-street-wellington-north-island-new-zealand_hl7-1pyaqx_thumbnail-full01.png